hnfong/public-crap/bookmarks/general.md

   - Note: Don't follow the free will trail, but do follow the trail about subject/observer/measurement problem, and see whether better intuition about things can be obtained.
 - https://www.scientificamerican.com/article/the-universe-is-not-locally-real-and-the-physics-nobel-prize-winners-proved-it/
 - https://en.wikipedia.org/wiki/Orchestrated_objective_reduction
+- https://youtu.be/PdE-waSx-d8?t=13871 - Stephen Wolfram: ChatGPT and the Nature of Truth, Reality & Computation | Lex Fridman Podcast #376
+  - 3:51:18 Why can't you do that kind of very detailed, precise course screening?
+The answer is because if you are a computationally bounded observer and the underlying dynamics is computationally irreducible, that's, that's what defines possible core screenings is what a computationally, bounded observer can do.
+And it's the, it's the fact that a computation bounded observer is, is forced to look only at this kind of coarse grained version of what the system is doing.
+That's why, and, and because the, what what's what's going on underneath is it's kind of filling out this, this, the, the different possible.
+You're ending up with something where the sort of underlying computational irreducibility is your, if, if all you can see is what the course grained result is with comp, with a sort of computationally bounded observation, then inevitably there are many possible underlying configurations that are consistent with that.

 ## Deconstruction of English